-All students studying public examinations are provided with a wide range of opportunities to visit the professional theatre enhancing knowledge of performance and design skills.
+All pupils studying public examinations are provided with a wide range of opportunities to visit the professional theatre enhancing knowledge of performance and design skills.

-- Provide a thorough preparation for KS4 and A Level examinations, ensuring each boy achieves his full academic potential
+- Provide a thorough preparation for KS4 and A Level examinations, ensuring each pupil achieves his full academic potential

 - Enhance understanding of design and performance through visits to professional plays and involvement with technical duties

 - To encourage enthusiasm for, and enjoyment of drama, developing creative and independent thought

 Our professional standard theatre, The Hammond Theatre, is a venue to rival any school in the country and offers the perfect environment for a wide range of performances.
 It seats 380 people, is fully equipped with state-of-the-art lighting and sound technology and is run by a full time technical team.